aeturrell/skimpy/README.md

 ## Contributing

 Contributions are very welcome.
-To learn more, see the [Contributor Guide](contributing.html).
+To learn more, see the [Contributor Guide](CONTRIBUTING.html).

 Note that you will need [Quarto](https://quarto.org/) and [Make](https://www.gnu.org/software/make/) installed to build the docs.
-You can preview the docs using `poetry run quarto preview skimpy-homepage/`
+You can preview the docs using `poetry run quarto preview --execute`.
+You can build them with `make`.

 ## License

 Distributed under the terms of the [MIT license](https://opensource.org/licenses/MIT), _skimpy_ is free and open source software.
+You can find the license [here](LICENSE.html)

 ## Issues